incyashraj/karana-os/SIMPLE_GUIDE.md

 **Q: What if the company behind Kāraṇa disappears?**
 A: Because it's open source and your identity is yours, Kāraṇa keeps working.
 The community can continue development.
 No company can "turn it off."

+**Q: How does it know where to put AR content?**
+A: Kāraṇa uses SLAM (like self-driving cars use to map roads) to understand your space.
+It remembers where you put things, even after you leave and come back.

+**Q: Can multiple people see the same AR?**
+A: Yes!
+Collaborative AR sessions let you share an AR experience with friends.
+You can both see and interact with the same virtual content.

+**Q: What happens if the glasses crash?**
+A: Automatic crash recovery kicks in.
+The system creates a crash dump (for debugging), tries recovery strategies, and restores your session.
+Like a phone rebooting after a freeze, but smarter.

+**Q: How do updates work?**
+A: Updates download automatically when you're on WiFi.
+Installation is "atomic" - either it fully works or it fully rolls back.
+You're never left with a half-updated, broken system.

 ---

 ## The Bottom Line